Should You Buy a Guitar Online or From a Store?

 Where to Buy a Guitar or Amp Online

 If you choose to buy your new guitar or amp online you want to pick a company you know you can count on.
 There are many choices out there, and more seem to pop up every day.
-Here are five of the smartest places to find musical gear online:
+Here are some of the smartest places to find musical gear online:

 Amazon.com is a great place to buy just about anything you can imagine, and musical instruments are no different.
 When you purchase from Amazon you know you are dealing with a highly reputable company that will stand behind the purchase.

 They deal with most of the major gear manufacturers so you’ll be able to find a great deal on the guitar or amp you are looking for.
 Even better, many excellent musical instrument dealers sell through Amazon, such as Zzounds and 8th Street Music, so you have choices of where you want to get your gear from.

 I love Sweetwater, and not just because they send me candy with the stuff I buy.
 Every time I've ordered from them a representative has called to ask if I had any questions or concerns, and they follow up after the order is shipped.
 They also have a 55-point inspection they perform on every guitar over a certain price point, which is a really nice perk.

 If you’ve been around for a while you probably remember how exciting it was when a new Musician's Friend catalog came in the mail.
 Because of the internet, these days these catalogs don't seem to come around as often, but Musician's Friend is still a powerhouse when it comes to buying gear from afar.
 They have a strong reputation built by decades of service, and should be among the top choices when you consider buying gear online.

 I’ve always liked American Musical Supply and consider them right up there with Musician's Friend.
 AMS, too, has a legacy of great customer service, and you can count on them when buying a guitar or amp.
 In the days before Amazon became a viable source of music gear, Musicians’ Friend and AMS were the two top resources for buying a guitar online.